Taylor Hilgard Unit of The Lee Metcalf Wilderness | Photo: D. Lennon

 - Prioritize - Whatever you do, don't make your situation worse.
 Find shelter that can protect you from the elements.
 Build a fire that will keep you warm and will protect you from wild animals.
 Locate a water source as this is critical to your survival.

 - Be Patient - Backcountry rescue takes time.
 Conserve your energy.
 You'll need it to stay warm and to survive.

 - Create Signals - Noise will help deter wild animals, but it will also help rescuers pinpoint your location.
 Listen carefully for sounds of vehicles or people.
 Send out the universal S-O-S signal - three whistle blasts, three fires, or three of just about anything.
 This will increase your chances of being found.

-It's easy to get lost and many people who get lost in the woods are totally unprepared.
+It's easy to get lost, especially if you're unprepared.
 Try to prepare for the unexpected the next time you are in the backcountry by doing these three things:

 - Let Someone Know Where You Are Going - Tell your friends, call your Mom, or leave a note on the fridge detailing your adventure for the day.
 If no one knows where you are, it will be much harder to find you.

 - Get The Knowledge - If you play in the mountains, learn the skills you need to deal with emergencies.
 A little bit of knowledge can improve your safety, comfort, and survival.